This publication outlines some of the more important regulatory requirements for a foreign person investing in Australia.

 Free trade agreement partner investors

-- An acquisition by a single foreign person (and its associates) of 20% or more of the ownership of any corporation, business or trust, where the total assets of the target are valued at or above $1,134 million in 2018.
+- An acquisition by a single foreign person (and its associates) of 20% or more of the ownership of any corporation, business or trust, where the total assets of the target are valued at or above $1.154 billion in 2019.

-- An acquisition by two or more foreign persons (and their associates) of 40% or more, in the aggregate, of the ownership of any corporation, business or trust, where the total assets of the target are valued at or above $1,134 million in 2018.
+- An acquisition by two or more foreign persons (and their associates) of 40% or more, in the aggregate, of the ownership of any corporation, business or trust, where the total assets of the target are valued at or above $1.154 billion million in 2019.

 All monetary thresholds are indexed annually on 1 January.